Kawana F.C.: Competitions

 The 1992 Kawana side was coached by Ken Mclean, and after a successful season finished the league in third spot behind the dominant teams in the early 1990s of Buderim and Beegees.

 It took until 1997 for Kawana to make their next grand final.
 Between 1997 and 2006 Kawana went on to win five Premierships, six league titles, three cups and three charity shields.
 Since 2006, Kawana has won 2 more league titles in 2012 and 2014, won the cup in 2014 also runners up in the cup 2012 and 2013.
 The club was also grand final runners up in 2012 and 2014 and after a nine-year wait, won the premier league grand final in 2015, the first to be held at the Sunshine Coast Stadium.
 Kawana FC enjoyed success in 2019 with a 4-0 Grand Final victory over Nambour Yandina United, led by 1st team coach Brad Lloyd and retiring Club Captain, Luke Ricketts.
-Season 2020 was disrupted by the worldwide covid 19 pandemic, which caused the season to be paused for 4 months between April and July.
+Season 2020 was disrupted by the worldwide COVID 19 pandemic, which caused the season to be paused for 4 months between April and July.
 This then caused the season dates to be extended and due to the fact the season went into November the decision was made to not have a finals series for 2020.
-2021 was also disrupted due to covid but only towards the end of the season causing the finals series to be pushed back a few weeks into October, which was again successful for the club beating Woombye 2-0 in the grandfinal and saw Dylan Firth win his 3rd Clive Finn medal, for player of the grandfinal (2016, 2019*, 2021). *Joint winner with Brendan Martin.
+2021 was also disrupted due to COVID but only towards the end of the season causing the finals series to be pushed back a few weeks into October, which was again successful for the club beating Woombye 2-0 in the grand final.